-Here at Broker Tool Belt we’ve touched on multiple facets of insurance digital marketing.
+Here at Broker Tool Belt, we’ve touched on multiple facets of insurance digital marketing.
 Consumers turn to Google, Facebook, LinkedIn, and a plethora of other digital channels to find solutions for their needs.
-If your agency doesn’t have an online presence while employers are searching for solutions to make the enrollment process easier, then you’ll be losing out to competitors who are adapting to the modern insurance market.
+If your agency doesn’t have an online presence while employers are searching for solutions during open enrollment season to make the process easier, then you’ll be losing out to competitors who are adapting to the modern insurance market.

 Ensure content and contact information on your various digital channels are up to date.
 Reach out to your current clients via email to get the conversation on open enrollment started.
 Create educational content that will appeal to prospects preparing for the upcoming season.
 All of the points we outlined will provide your agency with credibility, a broader reach, a more intuitive sales process, and most importantly a higher conversion rate going into open enrollment.